miagilepner/caldebatecamp/README.md

 # caldebatecamp
-caldebatecamp.com, the website advertising the Cal National Debate Institutes
+<a href="http://caldebatecamp.com">caldebatecamp.com</a>, the website advertising the Cal National Debate Institutes